 However, for many brands, sourcing UGC can be time-consuming and challenging to do, especially businesses that operate in a B2B environment.
 It is because of this that Employee UGC is on the rise, as brands attempt to source authentic content at scale.

 Employee UGC can be created and sourced within an all-in-one employee influencer platform, which can be used to both source the content and incentivize the process.
-Tools such as Lens and Author offer leaderboards and rewards functions that give employees something to desire as a result of their hard efforts.
-Though typically, employees will be willing to create, whether through a want for recognition or to positively impact their employer brand, if the company culture is there, your employees will be happy to create content.
+Though typically, employees will be willing to create, whether through a want for recognition or to positively impact their employer brand.
+If the company culture is there, your employees will be happy to create content.